pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Develop attribution models that accurately measure advertising impact
 - Build scalable advertising systems that grow revenue predictably

-This is not a basic advertising tutorialâ€”it's a comprehensive playbook for building profitable paid advertising systems that scale to $10M+ revenue.
+This is not a basic advertising tutorial—it's a comprehensive playbook for building profitable paid advertising systems that scale to $10M+ revenue.
 Every campaign, every ad, every optimization serves the purpose of acquiring customers profitably while building sustainable growth engines.

 ---